nelsonmaia/actions-gallery/post-login/account-linking/readme.md

 4. **Account Linking**: If the user confirms the action, the accounts are linked as requested.
 If the user cancels, the process halts, and no changes are made.

 ## Prerequisites
-- [Auth0 Page Templates](https://auth0.com/docs/universal-login/page-templates): Ensure you have the necessary templates (/.interactive-account-linking-page-template.html) configured in your Auth0 Dashboard to customize the confirmation screen as per your requirements.
+- [Auth0 Page Templates](https://auth0.com/docs/universal-login/page-templates): Ensure you have the necessary [templates](/.interactive-account-linking-page-template.html) configured in your Auth0 Dashboard to customize the confirmation screen as per your requirements.
 - Have a Custom Domain Configured

 ## Installation